Skip to content

 Reputation metrics

-You can use the Reputation metrics dashboard in the Amazon SES console to monitor bounce and complaint rates.
-Create reputation monitoring alarms using Amazon CloudWatch.
-It's a best practice to set up CloudWatch alarms and AWS Lambda to automatically pause email sending when the bounce or complaint rate exceeds a certain threshold.
-Pausing allows you to investigate the cause of the increased bounce or complaint rate.
-It's a best practice to maintain a bounce rate that's under 5% and a complaint rate that's under 0.1%.
+You can use the reputation metrics dashboard in the Amazon SES console to monitor bounce and complaint rates.
+Use Amazon CloudWatch to create reputation monitoring alarms.
+It's a best practice to set up CloudWatch alarms to automatically pause email sending when the bounce or complaint rate exceeds a threshold.

-Identify what's causing the increased bounce rate
+Identify what caused the increased bounce rate

 Turn on the Amazon SES account-level suppression list